-How big is my baby at 17 weeks?
+How big is my baby at 17 weeks pregnant?

 Your little one is now around five inches long, which means she could still fit in the palm of your hand.
 She should also weigh about five ounces now, which is just a little bit heavier than a £2 coin!

-What’s my baby doing at 17 weeks?
+What’s my baby doing at 17 weeks pregnant?

 At 17 weeks, your baby’s body is coated with hair called lanugo, which helps to keep her warm until she has enough body fat.
 She’ll also be covered in vernix – a waxy substance that protects her skin from the amniotic fluid that she’s floating in at the moment.
 When she’s born, you’ll see some of the vernix still on her skin, but your midwife will usually rub most of it off with a towel.

 Her heart is now regulated by the brain, which means it’s not beating so randomly any more, but will still be beating about twice as fast as yours.
-As we mentioned last week, as lot of her time spent in the womb is practising the skills she’ll need on the outside, this week, she’ll be honing her sucking and swallowing skills in preparation of her first feed.
+As we mentioned last week, a lot of her time spent in the womb is practising the skills she’ll need on the outside, this week, she’ll be honing her sucking and swallowing skills in preparation of her first feed.

 Another cute addition this week?
 She’ll get her fingerprints!

-By week 17, your body is showing signs of being pregnant and most women find their appetite goes into overdrive!
+Some women find at this stage their appetite goes into overdrive!
 Don’t be surprised if you’re suddenly feeling hungrier than ever before, it’s a sign your baby is getting bigger and hungrier too!
 That said, remember eating for two isn’t to be taken literally and that you should only be gaining around four pounds a month during pregnancy.

-You’ll probably notice it’s not only your belly getting bigger, hormones and milk-producing gland are developing to get your body ready to feed your baby.
+By week 17, your body is showing signs of being pregnant.
+You’ll probably notice it’s not only your belly getting bigger, but your hormones and milk-producing glands are also developing to get your body ready to feed your baby.